A view of the Pawnee National Grassland. There's something special about the Plains in northeastern Colorado.

 Photo by David Ian Howe

-Geoarchaeology is the application of geological methods to anthropological problems.
-As Colin Renfrew wrote in 1976, "since archaeology, or at least prehistoric archaeology, recovers almost all its basic data by excavation, every archaeological problem starts as a problem in geoarchaeology."
-And while every archaeologicaly problem may start as a problem in geoarchaeology, it is important to remember that every geoarchaeolgoical problem must end as an anthrpological one.
+Geoarchaeology is the bridge between the earth sciences and the human story.
+As Colin Renfrew noted in 1976, "since archaeology, or at least prehistoric archaeology, recovers almost all its basic data by excavation, every archaeological problem starts as a problem in geoarchaeology."
+While this foundation is essential, I would add that every geoarchaeological problem must end as an anthropological one.

 Three fundamental methods to characterize soils and sediments: